-- 5.2.1 A student must acquire at least 3 'WIE credits' (classified as training credits) in addition to the 120 academic credits to be eligible for graduation and is highly recommended to complete the requirement before promotion to the final year of study. - 5.2.2 Students may choose to fulfill the minimum 100-hour requirement through placement in one organization. - 5.2.3 Students can undertake more than 1 WIE placement, but each WIE placement should preferably be at least 100 hours to make it more meaningful. - 5.2.4 All work for WIE credit must be structured and measurable, where structured means that objectives are set for the work experience before it begins and measurable means that the attainment of those objectives is monitored and attested to by a person other than the student, usually the internship supervisor at the organisation where the work is done. - 5.2.5 All work for WIE credits must take place in an organizational context relevant to the degree programme for which students are enrolled, OR must demonstrate that it develops generic transferable skills relevant to that programme. - 5.2.6 WIE credits can be achieved through full-time, part-time, or project work done locally or overseas.
-The list of activities that can count towards earning WIE credits is available at the Faculty's WIE website www.polyu.edu.hk/fb/wie. - 5.2.7 Students may participate in internship positions secured by themselves and/or the Faculty, their School or Department and the Office of Careers and Placement Services (CAPS).
-Internship placements secured by students must be approved by their School/Department WIE Coordinator in order for the hours to be counted towards achieving their WIE credit. - 5.2.8 In general, it is recommended that students start their WIE internships after two semesters of studies in PolyU. - 5.2.9 Students are encouraged to prepare for their WIE placements through a series of workshops and seminars organized by the University or the Faculty WIE Office.
-Up to ten (10) hours of approved WIE training can be counted towards WIE work hours. - 5.2.10 Students can also accumulate up to ten (10) hours as their required WIE work hours from taking on a leadership role in a recognized student association as stipulated in the WIE assessment above.
+- 5.2.1 A student must acquire at least 3 'WIE credits' (classified as training credits) in addition to the 65 academic credits to be eligible for graduation and is highly recommended to complete the requirement before promotion to the final year of study. - 5.2.2 Students may choose to fulfil the minimum 100-hour requirement through placement in one organization. - 5.2.3 Students can undertake more than 1 WIE placement, but each WIE placement should preferably be at least 100 hours to make it more meaningful. - 5.2.4 All work for WIE credit must be structured and measurable, where structured means that objectives are set for the work experience before it begins and measurable means that the attainment of those objectives is monitored and attested to by a person other than the student, usually the internship supervisor at the organisation where the work is done. - 5.2.5 All work for WIE credits must take place in an organizational context relevant to the degree programme for which the student is enrolled, OR must demonstrate that it develops generic transferable skills relevant to that programme. - 5.2.6 WIE credits can be achieved through full-time, part-time, or project work done locally or overseas. - 5.2.7 Students may participate in internship secured by themselves and/or the Faculty, their School or Department and the Office of Careers and Placement Services (CAPS).
+Internship placements secured by students must be approved by their School/Department WIE Coordinator in order for the hours to be counted towards achieving their WIE credit. - 5.2.8 In general, it is recommended that students start their WIE internships after two semesters of studies at PolyU. - 5.2.9 Students are encouraged to prepare for their WIE placements through a series of workshops and seminars organized by the University.
+Up to ten (10) hours of approved WIE training can be counted towards WIE work hours. - 5.2.10 Students can also accumulate up to ten (10) hours of required WIE work hours from taking on a leadership role in a recognized student association as stipulated in the WIE assessment above.